HotpotDesign/MIT-App-Inventor-Free-Graphics/README.md

 [See here](https://myhotpot.io/pricing?s=github) for details, or contact us to obtain a MIT App Inventor promo code.

+## Note
-Note: Hotpot is not affiliated or endorsed by MIT App Inventor.
+Hotpot is not affiliated or endorsed by MIT App Inventor.
 We just think the platform is cool and want to help enterprising individuals learning how to code.